thinkst/canarytools-python/docs/index.rst

 Alternatively, you can download a configuration file from your console's *Canary Console API* settings tab.
 Place this file in your home directory (*~/* for Unix environments and *C:\\Users\\{Current User}\\* for Windows Environments).
-With this file in place you can instantiate the ``Console`` class without needing the API token nor the domain anywhere in your code.
+With this file in place, you can instantiate the ``Console`` class without needing the API token or the domain anywhere in your code.

 .. code-block:: python

     import canarytools
     client = canarytools.Console()

-You may also specify the timezone to be used to format time specific data.
+You may also specify the timezone to be used to format time-specific data.

 .. code-block:: python